-Consideration of 2021 Base Salaries.
-The Committee considered the following factors in setting the NEOs' base salaries for 2021: the macroeconomic conditions within our industry and market; the Company's long-term incentive plan design; the mix of cash compensation and long-term equity compensation; the NEOs' individual experience, level of responsibility and performance as part of the Company's senior management team; the collective performance of the executive management team as a whole, including in the areas of operations, cash management, asset management, strategic transactions and their integration, new branch openings and the Company's other growth initiatives; the recommendations of the Executive Chairman for the other NEOs; and the Pearl Meyer Study.
+Consideration of 2022 Base Salaries.
+The Committee considered the following factors in setting the NEOs' base salaries for 2022: the macroeconomic conditions within our industry and market; the Company's long-term incentive plan design; the mix of cash compensation and long-term equity compensation; the NEOs' individual experience, level of responsibility and performance as part of the Company's senior management team; the collective performance of the executive management team as a whole, including in the areas of operations, cash management, asset management, strategic transactions and their integration, new branch openings and the Company's other growth initiatives; the recommendations of the Executive Chairman for the other NEOs; and the Pearl Meyer Study.
 Additionally, the Committee considered the changes to the management team of the Company in accordance with its succession plan.
-Based on these factors, the Committee approved increases in base salary for 2021 for the CEO in an amount of approximately 3%.
-The following table sets forth the NEOs' base salaries for 2021 and, for those who were NEOs during 2020, compares them with the NEOs' base salaries for 2020:
+Based on these factors, the Committee approved increases in base salary for 2022 for the CEO in an amount of approximately 14%, for the CFO in an amount of approximately 3% and for the COO in an amount of approximately 10%.
+The following table sets forth the NEOs' base salaries for 2022 and compares them with the NEOs' base salaries for 2021:

-Executive 2021 Base Salary As Compared to 2020 Base Salary John M. Engquist \$ 893,000 no increase from \$893,000 Bradley W. Barber \$ 748,000 \$55,000 or approximately 8%, increase from \$693,000 Leslie S. Magee \$ 489,000 \$14,000 or approximately 3%, increase from \$475,000 John McDowell Engquist (1) \$ 436,000
+Executive 2 2022 Base Salary As Compared to 2021 Base Salary John M. Engquist \$ 893,000 no increase from \$893,000 Bradley W. Barber (1) \$ 850,000 \$102,000 or approximately 14%, increase from \$748,000 Leslie S. Magee \$ 504,000 \$15,000 or approximately 3%, increase from \$489,000 John McDowell Engquist \$ 480,000 \$44,000 or approximately 10%, increase from \$436,000